google/koladata/docs/koda_v1_api_reference.md

       schema instead.
     update_schema: if schema attribute is missing and the attribute is being set through `attrs`, schema is successfully updated.
-    itemid: Optional ITEMID DataSlice used as ItemIds of the resulting entities. itemid will only be set when the args is not a primitive or primitive slice if args present.
+    itemid: optional ITEMID DataSlice used as ItemIds of the resulting entities. itemid will only be set when the args is not a primitive or primitive slice if args present.
     db: optional DataBag where entities are created.